FY2021 Earnings Forecast for Macquarie Group Limited (OTCMKTS:MQBKY) Issued By Jefferies Financial Group

-Macquarie Group Limited (OTCMKTS:MQBKY) – Jefferies Financial Group upped their FY2021 EPS estimates for Macquarie Group in a research note issued on Tuesday, February 9th.
-Jefferies Financial Group analyst B. Johnson now forecasts that the company will post earnings per share of $5.51 for the year, up from their previous estimate of $4.12.
-Jefferies Financial Group currently has a “Buy” rating on the stock.
-Jefferies Financial Group also issued estimates for Macquarie Group’s FY2022 earnings at $7.42 EPS and FY2023 earnings at $7.98 EPS.
+Macquarie Group Limited (OTCMKTS:MQBKY) – Investment analysts at Jefferies Financial Group boosted their FY2021 EPS estimates for Macquarie Group in a report issued on Tuesday, February 16th.
+Jefferies Financial Group analyst B. Johnson now expects that the company will earn $5.74 per share for the year, up from their prior forecast of $5.51.
+Jefferies Financial Group has a “Buy” rating on the stock.

 Macquarie Group Limited provides diversified financial services in Australia, the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company operates through four segments: Macquarie Asset Management (MAM), Banking and Financial Services (BFS), Commodities and Global Markets (CMG), and Macquarie Capital segments.